-Whitebark Himalayan Birch Betula utilis 'var. jacquemontii'
+Whitebark Himalayan Birch (clump) Betula utilis 'var. jacquemontii (clump)'

 Hardiness Zone: 5a

 Other Names: White Bark Birch

 Description:

-A rare and ornamental birch tree with smooth, unbelievably white bark, a shapely habit of growth and good fall color; susceptible to insect attacks, somewhat particular about growing conditions; a spectacular accent tree for the right locations
+A rare and ornamental multi-trunked birch tree with smooth, unbelievably white bark, and good fall color; susceptible to insect attacks, somewhat particular about growing conditions; a spectacular accent tree for the right locations

 Ornamental Features

-Whitebark Himalayan Birch is primarily valued in the landscape for its decidedly oval form.
+Whitebark Himalayan Birch (clump) is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
 It has dark green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
 The smooth white bark is extremely showy and adds significant winter interest.

 Landscape Attributes

-Whitebark Himalayan Birch is a deciduous tree with a strong central leader and a shapely oval form.
+Whitebark Himalayan Birch (clump) is a multi-stemmed deciduous tree with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This tree will require occasional maintenance and upkeep, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Insects

+Whitebark Himalayan Birch (clump) is recommended for the following landscape applications;

+- Accent

+- Shade

-Whitebark Himalayan Birch Photo courtesy of NetPS Plant Finder
+Whitebark Himalayan Birch (clump) in winter Photo courtesy of NetPS Plant Finder

-Whitebark Himalayan Birch bark Photo courtesy of NetPS Plant Finder
+Whitebark Himalayan Birch (clump) bark Photo courtesy of NetPS Plant Finder